nive024/Scrabble/README.md

 * can use all players letter to place their own word (no regulation on only using their own letters)
 * adding letters to multiple words at once causes errors
 * if invalid word, it will remove the overlapping letter too
+* sometimes the error message is weird because overlapping letters aren't counted in the word if not clicked

 <!-- Roadmap Ahead -->
 ## Roadmap Ahead